Main Content

 true

-Margin of the top border segment, specified as a character vector or string scalar that consists of a number followed by an abbreviation for a unit of measurement.
+Margin of the top border segment, specified as a character vector or string scalar that contains a number followed by an abbreviation for a unit of measurement.
 For example, "10pt" specifies ten points.
 Valid abbreviations are:

 For PDF documents, the margin of a border segment is the space between the segment and the page margin.
 For Word documents, the margin of a border segment is the space between the segment and the page margin or between the segment and the edge of the page, depending on the value of the MeasureFrom property.